 - And finally disrupts your HPA Axis, creates hormonal imbalances resulting in weight gain

-Levitise’s Holistic Lifestyle Coaches have a number of different techniques at our disposal to identify and correct faulty breathing mechanics and whether they are caused by poor posture, intolerances, bad habits or something else.
+Levitise’s Nutrition and Lifestyle Coaches have a number of different techniques at our disposal to identify and correct faulty breathing mechanics and whether they are caused by poor posture, intolerances, bad habits or something else.

-How can a Holistic Lifestyle Coach help with weight loss in Singapore: Part 2
+How can a Nutrition and Lifestyle Coach help with weight loss in Singapore: Part 2

 Health, Happiness and Longevity